-- 1 On the cluster node where you are installing the data service package, assume the root role. - 2 Ensure that the solaris and ha-cluster publishers are valid.
+- 1. On the cluster node where you are installing the data service package, assume the root role. - Ensure that the data service package is available from the configured publisher and that the solaris and ha-cluster publishers are valid.

-For information about setting the solaris publisher, see "Set the Publisher Origin to the File Repository URI" in Copying and Creating Oracle Solaris 11.1 Package Repositories.
+For information about setting the solaris publisher, see "Adding, Modifying, or Removing Package Publishers" in Adding and Updating Software in Oracle Solaris 11.2.